szymor/soulfu/README.md

 ## Why is the subtitle so gloomy?
 Well, the game seems to be forgotten among developers.
 I decided to make some effort to change status quo and wanted to show it by adding the unofficial "Back From The Dead" subtitle.
 I hope my work will be a seed of further development of the game.

+## How to contribute?
+1. Fork the repository.
+2. Implement your idea.
+If you implement more than one feature, it is a good practice to create a separate branch for each feature.
+3. Create a new pull request.
+4. If I like the changes, I will merge them.
+If not... well, don't worry.
+You can develop your fork of SoulFu on your own :)

 ## Building the game
 Clone the repository:
 ```